Skip to main content

 Getting Help Through Telehealth

 Telehealth is an especially effective format for anxiety care.
-Many patients with anxiety find the familiar environment of their own home less stressful than a clinical waiting room, making it easier to discuss symptoms openly and honestly.
-Virtual visits also eliminate the travel and scheduling barriers that sometimes prevent people from seeking help.
+Many patients find the familiar setting of their own home less stressful than a clinical waiting room.
+That makes it easier to talk about symptoms openly.
+Virtual visits also remove the travel and scheduling barriers that sometimes keep people from seeking help.

-If you have been experiencing unexplained physical symptoms — especially chest pain, digestive issues, dizziness, or chronic muscle tension — and have wondered whether anxiety could be the cause, a telehealth evaluation can provide answers and a path forward.
+Have you had unexplained physical symptoms — especially chest pain, digestive issues, dizziness, or chronic muscle tension — and wondered whether anxiety could be the cause?
+A telehealth evaluation can provide answers and a path forward.
 Same-day appointments are available for patients in Maryland, Washington, and Delaware.

 Frequently Asked Questions